Ahiarmiut: History

 During Joseph Tyrrell's Barren Lands expeditions of 1893 and 1894 on behalf of the Geological Survey of Canada, he reported that there were approximately 2,000 Caribou Inuit, then known as Eskimo.

 By 1934, Ahiarmiut numbered 80, with 11 considered as heads of families.
 Their contact with Europeans was limited, but included Hudson's Bay Company's post managers at the company's Windy Post, located in 1936 on a portion of Windy River called Simmons Lake and later moved to Nueltin Lake.
 Ahiarmiut traded their outer parkas, deerskin boots, and fur pelts at the post for guns, ammunition, and tea.
 Chipewyan and Métis traded here as well.

 In their 1994 publication, Tammarniit (Mistakes), Inuit Relocation in the Eastern Arctic, 1939-63, F.J.
 Tester and Peter Kulchyski accessed archival documents, including the Alex Stevenson Collection, which had been in storage in the Archives of the Northwest Territories, many of which had not been previously available to researchers.
 They wrote that the Inuit whose camp was located on the Kazan River near Ennadai Lake and hunted caribou between Kazan River and Nueltin Lake, were known as Ennadai Lake Inuit.
 They hunted caribou between Kazan River and Nueltin Lake.
 In the summer of 1956 there were 30 men and women and 25 children.
 Twelve of the children were under five years old.

 Relocation

-In the late mid-20th century, the Ahiarmiut began a series of federal government sponsored relocations in order to "clear the land for government operations and to centralize Inuit populations under government control and surveillance".
+In the late mid-20th century, the Ahiarmiut suffered a series of relocations.
+These were sponsored by the federal government in order to "clear the land for government operations and to centralize Inuit populations under government control and surveillance".